Pilot whale: Taxonomy and evolution

-Pilot whales are classified into two species; the long-finned pilot whale (Globicephala melas) and the short-finned pilot whale (G. macrorhynchus) The short-finned pilot whale was described, from skeletal materials only, by John Edward Gray in 1846.
+Pilot whales are classified into two species; the long-finned pilot whale (Globicephala melas) and the short-finned pilot whale (G. macrorhynchus).
+The short-finned pilot whale was described, from skeletal materials only, by John Edward Gray in 1846.
 He presumed from the skeleton that the whale had a large beak.
 The long-finned pilot whale was first classified by Thomas Stewart Traill in 1809 as Delphinus melas.
 Its scientific name was eventually changed to Globicephala melaena.
 Since 1986, the specific name of the long-finned pilot whale was changed to its original form melas.
 Other species classifications have been proposed but only two have been accepted.
 There exist geographic forms of short-finned pilot whales off the east coast of Japan, which comprise genetically isolated stocks.

 Fossils of an extinct relative, Globicephala baereckeii, have been found in Pleistocene deposits in Florida.
 Another Globicephala dolphin was discovered in Pliocene strata in Tuscany, Italy, and was named G. etruriae.
-Evolution of Tappanaga, the endemic, larger form of short-finned pilots found in northern Japan, with similar characteristics to the whales found along Vancouver Island and northern USA coasts, have been indicated that the geniture of this form could be caused by the extinction of long-finned pilots in north Pacific in the 12th century where Magondou, the smaller, southern type possibly filled the former niches of long-finned pilots, adapting and colonizing into colder waters.
+Evolution of Tappanaga, the endemic, larger form of short-finned pilots found in northern Japan, with similar characteristics to the whales found along Vancouver Island and northern USA coasts, has indicated that the geniture of this form could be caused by the extinction of long-finned pilots in north Pacific in the 12th century, where Magondou, the smaller, southern type possibly filled the former niches of long-finned pilots, adapting and colonizing into colder waters.